-- a) Your organization's mission and principal activities. - b) Your organizations experience in administering arts programs related to creative arts therapies or arts healing programs for the military community.
-Describe your organization's experience in developing high-quality learning tools for individuals with a wide range of medical, physical, neurological, and psychological health issues. - c) Proposed project activities.
+a) Your organization's mission and principal activities, as well as the date it was incorporated, if applicable.
+Describe your organization's previous experience in developing and delivering website and webinar content on topics in the disability sector.
+Describe your organization's experience in carrying out projects with matching requirements.

+- b) Proposed project activities.
 Be as specific as possible.
-Describe your plans for accomplishing all aspects of the project as detailed in the Scope of Work/Detailed Requirements section of this Program Solicitation.
-Discuss any proposed consultants, partners, or special resources that might be needed. - d) Schedule of key project planning and implementation dates.
+Describe your plans and methodology for accomplishing all aspects of the project as detailed in the Scope of Work/Detailed Requirements section of this Program Solicitation.
+Discuss any proposed partners or special resources that might be needed. - c) Schedule of key project planning and implementation dates. - d) Your strategies for project promotion and disseminating the resources that are developed as a result of this project.

-ATTACHMENT 2: To this button, attach brief bios (at least three per page) for the key personnel to be involved in the project.
+ATTACHMENT 2: To this button, attach brief bios (at least two per page) for the key personnel to be involved in the project.
 The file name should indicate the name of your organization or a recognizable acronym followed by "Bios" (e.g., "ABCOrgBios").